bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 >
 > ‘Ve must fight to ze last trop of our ploot,’ said the colonel, thumping the table, ‘and die for our Emperor, and zen all vill be vell.
 And sink about sings as leedle as possible,’ he concluded, turning again to the count, and drawing out the word ‘po-ossible’.
 ‘Zat ees how ve old zoldiers see it, and zat ees all zere ees to see.

-This scene is my favorite.
-The rich Count Bezukhov is on the death bed and is expected to die any moment.
-Instead of grief and mourning, his relatives all jockey to get a piece of his estate.
-This chapter in the novel is a great but dark example of how greed can blind men:
+In Chapter 18, Count Bezukhov, a famous and enormously rich nobleman from the time of Catherine the Great, is on his deathbed having suffered multiple strokes.
+But in the halls of the Count's home, grief takes a backseat as his relatives are preoccupied not with the impending death but rather with scheming about how to get a piece of the Count's vast fortune.
+This chapter is a great example of how greed can blind men even in the darkest moments of life.

 > ‘Katishe, you really don’t seem to understand!
 If you’re that intelligent, why can’t you see that if the count has written to the Emperor asking for recognition of Pierre as legitimate, he won’t be Pierre any more, he’ll be Count Bezukhov, and he’ll inherit everything under the will?
 And if the will and the letter have not been destroyed, then – apart from the consolation of having done your duty and all the rest of it – you are left with nothing.
 And that’s a fact.’
 >